Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 # JSON

-An `JSONDataNode^` is a specific data node used to model JSON file data.
+An `JSONDataNode^` is a type of data node used to model JSON file data.
 To add a new _JSON_ data node configuration, the `Config.configure_json_data_node_node()^` method can be used.
 In addition to the generic parameters described in the previous section [Data node configuration](data-node-config.md), a mandatory and an optional parameters can be provided.

 -   The _**path**_ is a mandatory parameter that represents the JSON file path used by Taipy to read and write the data.

--   When the _**exposed_type**_ is given as a parameter, if the provided value is a custom class, data node will create a custom object of that class if the JSON is an object, or a list of custom objects if the JSON data is a list.
+-   If the _**exposed_type**_ is set to a custom class then the data node will create a custom object of that class if the JSON is an object, or a list of custom objects if the JSON data is a list.
 If _exposed_type_ is not provided, the data node will treat the JSON object as a dictionary.

 ```python linenums="1"